On Optimal Hyperparameters for Differentially Private Deep Transfer Learning: Optimal clipping depends on problem difficulty

 \subsection{How pretrained model capability affects optimal clipping}

 As mentioned in \cref{sec:clipping-main}, \cref{fig:model-and-epsilon-vs-separability} shows how the choice of pretrained model can have similar effect on the optimal clipping bound as changing $\varepsilon$ (switching to a more capable backbone can roughly correspond to using larger $\varepsilon$ for a fixed backbone).
-Furthermore, \cref{thm:optimal_clipping_C} explicitly shows how the optimal clipping constant $C^*$ depends on the DP noise $\sigma$ and on the gradient distribution.
+Furthermore, \cref{thm:optimal_clipping_C} explicitly shows how the optimal clipping constant $C^*$ depends on the DP noise $\sigma$, the subsampling rate $q$ (batch size), and the gradient distribution.

 Considering how $C^*$ in \cref{thm:optimal_clipping_C} is affected by switching the pretrained backbone from a less capable one to a more capable one under fixed $\sigma$, as previously hard examples are now easier to classify, this generally reduces the gradient norms.
 For example, in the simple case where the gradient directions or the number of clipped gradients does not change, this directly leads to smaller $C^*$ in \cref{thm:optimal_clipping_C}.
 While the true effect of changing the backbone is obviously more complex, as the gradient directions and number of clipped gradients can also be affected, we argue that this general effect the backbone has on the gradient distributions explains our empirical results.